CMS edit user interface

 -

-Reset Views – You can reset your UI views to the settings.
-If you have changes to the US, such as added, moved, or deleted gadgets, these changes are undone, and the default views are displayed.
+Reset Views – Resets your UI views to the default settings.
+If you have added, moved, or deleted gadgets, those changes are undone, and the default views display.

 Add gadgets

-A gadget is a small application to add to the assets and navigation panes in CMS.
-There are built-in gadgets for CMS and product-specific ones, such as gadgets for forms viewing, version management, and the product catalog, if you have Optimizely Commerce Connect installed.
-As a developer, you can develop custom gadgets to extend the features of your CMS solution.
+A gadget is a small application that you add to the assets and navigation panes in CMS.
+CMS includes gadgets for forms, version management, and the product catalog (when Commerce Connect is installed).
+Developers can create custom gadgets to extend CMS functionality.

-When installed on the website, you can add some apps as gadgets to the navigation or assets panes in edit view.
-Some gadgets are available by default in the UI, while you manually add others.
+Add apps as gadgets to the navigation or assets panes in edit view.
+Some gadgets are available by default in the UI.
+Add others manually.

 Select Add Gadgets, and select a gadget to add from the list of available gadgets.